raditya1117/HoneyBadger/python-errors/article.md

 ```
 ### How to avoid system-level errors in Python?

-System-level errors are often caused by issues such as missing files, insufficient permissions, memory limitations, or network failures.
+System-level errors in Python are often caused by issues such as missing files, insufficient permissions, memory limitations, or network failures.
 Although we cannot always prevent them, we can minimize system-level errors through careful resource management, validation checks, and proper exception handling.
 You can use the following practices to avoid system-level errors in Python.

 - Always check the file and directory existence before performing file operations.
 - Check access permissions to ensure the program has the required rights to read, write, or execute files and directories.